Sharpy796/GlimmersExpanded/README.md

 Also, for those wondering, this is compatible with a multitude of mods, the most notable being Pride Glimmers (which also adds spells and shelves inside of the glimmer bunker).
 If you do find a bug, please let me know and I'll look into patching it as soon as I can.

-Here's the link to the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3316355233)!
+Here's the link to the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3316355233) version of the mod!

 ## Modding!!
 For the modders out there, you might be wondering, "how can I create my own glimmers for this mod?"
 It's fairly easy!
 There's a few simple steps you have to follow: